arifhaidari/taxi_monitoring/README.md

 By combining these services, you create a powerful monitoring system that can track, analyze, and visualize your application's performance and data in real-time.

+Prefect is a workflow management system that automates and simplifies complex data pipelines.

+Prefect organizes tasks into flows, streamlining the orchestration of complex processes like monitoring ML models for data drift.
+This ensures proper execution sequence and timing of each step in the workflow.

 ---

 ├── taxi_monitoring